 2. Old Dog Cookie Company Diabetic Pumpkin Dog Treats

-Old Dog Cookie Company Diabetic Pumpkin Dog Treats are crafted specifically for diabetic dogs, using a low-calorie, low-glycemic recipe with real pumpkin and no artificial additives.
-They're ideal for daily rewards or as a healthy snack for dogs needing careful blood sugar management.
+Old Dog Cookie Company Diabetic Pumpkin Dog Treats are specifically crafted for diabetic dogs, using natural, low-calorie ingredients like pumpkin and apple.
+They are a great choice for daily rewards or training, especially for older dogs or those needing blood sugar support.

-- No added sugar or salt: Suitable for sensitive or diabetic dogs
+- No added sugar or preservatives

-- Not a complete meal replacement
+- Not a complete meal

 3. Majosta Diabetic Dog Food Cookbook Quick Recipes